jnozzi/cocoadev.com/markdown/PreventRowSelectionByDraggingAcrossTableView.md

 ----

-To "short-circuit" the select system, perhaps you could subclass General/NSTableView to override     selectRowIndexes:byExtendingSelection:, and use your custom subclass instead of General/NSTableView...
+To "short-circuit" the select system, perhaps you could subclass NSTableView to override     selectRowIndexes:byExtendingSelection:, and use your custom subclass instead of NSTableView...

 ----